iamawumpas/Contact-Energy/README.md

 ## Monthly Usage and Monthly Free Usage

 This card shows the monthly usage and monthly free usage.
-The integration creates two sensors that initially stores up to 13 months' worth of data.
-This example displays the last 14 months of data.
-The total data initially displayed will depend on how much data you have downloaded initially.
+The integration creates two sensors that store historical monthly data based on your configured usage history window.
+This example displays data for the configured period.

+**Important:** The amount of data displayed depends on your **Usage History Window** setting:
+- If you configure the integration for **12 months**, you'll see 12 months of data
+- If you configure it for **24 months**, you'll see 24 months of data
+- Maximum is **36 months** (3 years)

+**Troubleshooting Chart Display:**
+If your chart shows fewer months than expected (e.g., chart configured for 15 months but only showing 12):
+1. Check your integration configuration: **Settings → Devices & Services → Contact Energy → Configure**
+2. Increase the **Usage History Window** to match or exceed your chart's `graph_span` setting
+3. Wait for the integration to fetch the additional historical data (may take a few minutes)
+4. The chart sensors (`sensor.contact_energy_chart_monthly_*`) will automatically update with the new data

 <a href="https://github.com/iamawumpas/Contact-Energy/blob/main/custom_components/contact_energy/assets/ApexCharts%20Card%20-%20Monthly%20usage%20exaple.yaml" target="_blank"><img src="https://raw.githubusercontent.com/iamawumpas/Contact-Energy/main/custom_components/contact_energy/assets/ApexCharts_card__Monthly_Usage_Chart.png" alt="ApexCharts card - Monthly Usage Chart example"></a>